aldenhinden/ReWrite/README.md

 # ReWrite
 ReWrite is a website aimed at simplifying and summarizing text contents from a PDF document.
 The tool can be applied on complex scientific research papers, unorthodox formatted documents, or just about any PDF documents to genereate a simplified summary of the inputted file's text.
 On the website, we provide a simplified layout, giving the user the ability to easily navigate while trying the tool.
-The tools utilized are OpenAI's API alongside prompt engineering in roder to effectively and accurately provide a proper summary of the inputted file.
+The tools utilized are OpenAI's API alongside prompt engineering in order to effectively and accurately provide a proper summary of the inputted file.

 # Progress:
 Currently, the usecases that are operational are: